Offcloud/offcloud-log/README.md

 - We increased the performance of remote uploading to SFTP and pCloud.

 ## Q4 2020
-- Improved downloading from 1fichier
+- We increased performance of downloading from 1Fichier.
-- Improved Wasabi uploader
+- We improved stability for remoting uploading to Wasabi.
-- Added support for more private torrent trackers
+- We added support for more private BitTorrent trackers.
-- Improved handling of links to NZB files
+- We made the handling of links to NZB files more efficient.
-- Added support of PaySafeCard payments
+- We now accept payments from PaySafeCard thanks to a trusted reseller.
-- UX improvements for support tickets
+- We implemented UX improvements for handling support tickets.
-- Fixed pCloud uploader
+- We resolved an issue with remote uploading to pCloud.
-- Improved stability of remote uploads
+- We improved stability of remote uploading in general.
-- Re-implemented Mega remote uploader for better speed and stability
+- We implemented a new way to remote upload to Mega.io to increase speeds and stability.
-- Fixed downloading of videos from VK and Instagram
+- We fixed issues with downloading videos from VK and Instagram.
-- Improved Uptobox plugin
+- We ameliorated the way you can download from Uptobox.
-- Added ability to retrieve information about usage quotas and available addons by API request
+- We added ability to retrieve information about usage quotas and supported sources with an API request.

 ## Q3 2020
 - Improved torrent cache